petertea96/Computer-Cluster-Help/README.md

 cat : Print the contents of a file.
 Example:  cat namefile.txt
  - Note: There are many other uses for this command as well.
+ - cat can be used in conjunction with array jobs to combine a bunch of your results into a single file.
+Trust me, it is much easier to use cat to combine your files than it is through an R Script.